promanenko/gigaspaces-sbp-jekyll/mainframe-integration.markdown

 - The [official Redbook on JVM Server](http://www.redbooks.ibm.com/abstracts/sg248038.html?Open) that explains how to deploy applications to a JVM Server on the Mainframe.
 - [Sample JCICS programs](http://www.redbooks.ibm.com/abstracts/sg245275.html?Open) - A COBOL program invokes the Java program (JVMPool or JVMServer) using the EXEC CICS LINK PROGRAM API and passes in a CommArea or a Channel which is a mechanism to send data to the Java program.

+# Other Interfaces to Bridge between Mainframe and GigaSpaces

 ## Web Services